An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Meadows surname or a spelling variation of the name include :

-Meadows Settlers in the United States in the 17th Century
+Meadows Settlers in United States in the 17th Century

-Meadows Settlers in the United States in the 18th Century
+Meadows Settlers in United States in the 18th Century

-Meadows Settlers in the United States in the 19th Century
+Meadows Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Mea dos virtus